The General Conference Education Team

 Dr. Melgosa was elected General Conference associate director of education in 2015.
 He also serves as Associate Editor of The Journal of Adventist Education (international editions).
 He is a citizen of Spain and the United States of America.
 His wife Annette is a librarian and they have two adult children, Claudia, a veterinarian in New Mexico and Eric, a graphic designer in California.
 Dr. Melgosa enjoys road biking, backpacking and international cooking.

-Liaison for higher education and advisor to the Inter-American Division, the Middle East and North Africa Union Mission, the Northern Asia Pacific Division, and the West-Central Africa Division; and Board Chair for The Journal of Adventist Education.
+Liaison for higher education and advisor to the Inter-American Division, the Middle East and North Africa Union Mission, and the Northern Asia Pacific Division; coordinator of special projects; and Board Chair for The Journal of Adventist Education.

 Dr. John Wesley Taylor V was born in Puerto Rico and has served as teacher and administrator in various institutions, including Montemorelos University (Mexico), the Adventist International Institute of Advanced Studies (Philippines), and Andrews University and Southern Adventist University (USA).
 He has taught at the elementary through graduate levels, in a dozen different countries.
 He holds bachelor’s degrees in health science and in religion, master’s degrees in educational administration and in instructional technology, and doctorates in curriculum and instruction (Andrews University), and in educational psychology—gifted and research (University of Virginia).